MitaliKatudia/MitalisBookStore/MitalisBookStore/README.txt

 06:30pm
 Starting Part 2 of the assignment again as per instructions.....
-New Migration File for initial Database: 20221125234308_AddInitialDatabase.cs
+New Migration File for Initial Database: 20221125234308_AddInitialDatabase.cs New Migration File for Adding Category: 20221125235103_AddCategory.cs